Who are your financial role models? Which of your relatives, friends, neighbors, or co-workers motivate you to make smart money moves?

 By his appearance, I assumed he was either middle class or maybe upper middle class.
 I happened to see him in the parking lot once and his car gave off the same impression.

 Months later, I discovered that he made a lot of money.
 I mean a lot of money.
 A long time after that, I found out why he lives so modestly.
 He believes his gift for making money is primarily for the purpose of making a difference in the world.
 He gives away over half of his income every year.

 I haven’t been in touch with him for many years and yet his example continues to influence me.

 The Bible teaches us to look not just to our own interests, but also to the interests of others and also to set a good example for others.
 Have you ever thought about the way your financial decisions influence others?

-I’m not saying we’re responsible for the decisions other people make or that we should feel guilty about using money in ways that give us pleasure, but I am saying that people notice how we use money, and it would be good for us to consider what impact our financial choices are having on others.
+I’m not saying we’re responsible for the decisions other people make or that we should feel guilty about buying nice things.
+But I am saying that people notice how we use money, and it would be good for us to consider what impact our financial choices have on others.

 Are there any ways that our financial decisions may be influencing others to make bad financial decisions?
-Are any of our financial choices creating distance between others and us?
+Are the types of products or brands we buy creating distance between others and us?

 The Bible says that even though something may be permissible, it may not be constructive.

 I once heard a preacher say he thought it was a sin for a person to drive a BMW.
 I don’t agree with that as a blanket statement (and I don’t even drive a BMW!).
 However, certain purchases could foster the sin of pride.
 Other purchases could be unwise if they make us seem unapproachable.